Development and Innovation Section

 - RNA sequencing, including the bioinformatics required

-The section includes the Genome Analysis Facility (GAF), which runs a service for SNP array genotyping, expression arrays and next generation sequencing.
-For the sequencing experiments, the GAF collaborates closely with the department’s bioinformatics section (Genomics Coordination Center, GCC).
+The section includes the Genome Analysis Facility, which runs a service for SNP array genotyping, expression arrays and next generation sequencing.
+For the sequencing experiments, the Genome Analysis Facility collaborates closely with the department’s bioinformatics section (Genomics Coordination Center).

 The Development & Innovation section is headed by Dr Rolf Sijmons, Professor of Medical Translational Genetics.
 His staff includes 4 molecular biologists, an expert on statistics in genetics, the manager of the Genome Analysis Facility, and several lab technicians.
 The section often has PhD students and other graduate students working in its lab.